-A couple of weeks ago we organised our annual Start-Up Day at New Designers, a major exhibition for new design and craft graduates in London.
+I once organised a Start-Up Day at New Designers, a major exhibition for new design and craft graduates in London.
 It’s a full-on day with loads of different speakers, experts, successful creatives and organisations that can help new graduates start their own craft or design business.
-Especially in the current climate, I think it is really important to let new creatives know that there are still plenty of really good support organisations out there.
+I always think it is really important to let new creatives know that there are still plenty of really good support organisations out there.
 And I am very happy to promote other experts and suitable creative business organisations too.

 But one thing really surprised me.